 Traditional hard vacuum test methods use a small vacuum chamber to leak test these devices.
 Once the part has been assembled with an internal helium atmosphere, or assembled then bombed with helium, they can be placed either individually or in batches in the leak test vacuum chamber.
 If tested in batches and a leak is indicated on the leak detector, the batch can be divided into halves until the leaking device(s) is identified.
-One challenge of helium leak testing small devices is that the amount of helium inside the device is often very small and is finite.
+One challenge of helium leak testing small devices is that the amount of helium inside the device is often very small and finite.
 For this reason, caution should be taken when considering retesting the parts, as helium can ultimately deplete from parts with gross and medium-sized leaks.
-Additionally, if a gross leak is present, it is possible that during the pump-down cycle most of the helium is depleted from the inside of the leaking part.
-In this case the part could pass the leak test because insufficient helium remains.
+Additionally, if a gross leak is present, it is possible that during the pump-down cycle, most of the helium is depleted from the inside of the leaking part.
+In this case, the part could pass the leak test because insufficient helium remains.
 Special test methods can be developed to minimize and even eliminate this effect.
 If the design of the leak test system does not account for detecting gross leaks, then pre-testing of the parts using a gross leak test method is recommended.

 It is common for small sealed electronic devices to be bombed (i.e. injected) with helium prior to leak testing as a way of introducing helium into the part.
 The bombing equipment must allow for control of helium pressure, bombing time, and proper evacuation and venting of the helium.
 Devices with larger internal volumes will require higher bombing pressures and longer bombing times in order to introduce sufficient helium.
-In some cases parts with relatively large internal volumes cannot practically be bombed and must be filled with helium during the assembly/sealing process.
+In some cases, parts with relatively large internal volumes cannot practically be bombed and must be filled with helium during the assembly/sealing process.
 It is important to understand that in helium bombing it is difficult to predict how much helium will be actually introduced into the part.
-For this reason it is often desirable to run a series of validation tests using the bombing parameters to insure the desired results are obtained.
-In some cases a “fixed” test method is used that gives the user a set of predetermined bombing conditions in a tabular form.
+For this reason, it is often desirable to run a series of validation tests using the bombing parameters to ensure the desired results are obtained.
+In some cases, a “fixed” test method is used that gives the user a set of predetermined bombing conditions in a tabular form.
 Helium bombing is normally performed in batches.
-After bombing, the parts should be sprayed off with air or nitrogen to remove surface absorbed helium.
-Additionally, the maximum time between bombing and testing (dwell time) should not be exceeded in order to insure that helium does not deplete from a leaking part while waiting to be leak tested.
+After bombing, the parts should be sprayed off with air or nitrogen to remove surface-absorbed helium.
+Additionally, the maximum time between bombing and testing (dwell time) should not be exceeded in order to ensure that helium does not deplete from a leaking part while waiting to be leak tested.
 Normally helium bombing should be performed in a separate location from leak testing.
 This will minimize helium contamination of the area near the leak test station.

 Helium leak testing of small electronic devices is an effective and reliable test method.
 Proper design of the method of introducing the helium into the part, whether bombing or pre-filling, is critical for a successful test.
 Care should be taken to prevent helium depletion from gross leaking parts that may result in the part passing the leak test.